Applied science

-Applied science is the use of the scientific method and knowledge obtained via conclusions from the method to attain practical goals.
-It includes a broad range of disciplines such as engineering and medicine.
+Applied science is the application of the scientific method and scientific knowledge to attain practical goals.
+It includes a broad range of disciplines, such as engineering and medicine.
 Applied science is often contrasted with basic science, which is focused on advancing scientific theories and laws that explain and predict natural or other phenomena.

-Applied science can also apply formal science, such as statistics and probability theory, as in epidemiology.
-Genetic epidemiology is an applied science applying both biological and statistical methods.
-Applied science can also apply social science, such as application of psychology in applied psychology, criminology and law.
+There are applied natural sciences, as well as applied formal and social sciences.
+Applied science examples include genetic epidemiology which applies statistics and probability theory, and applied psychology, including criminology.

 Applied research

-Applied research is the practical application of science.
-It accesses and uses accumulated theories, knowledge, methods, and techniques, for a specific state-, business-, or client-driven purpose.
+Applied research is the use of empirical methods to collect data for practical purposes.
+It accesses and uses accumulated theories, knowledge, methods, and techniques for a specific state, business, or client-driven purpose.
 In contrast to engineering, applied research does not include analyses or optimization of business, economics, and costs.
-Applied research can be better understood in any area when contrasting it with, basic, or pure, research.
-Basic geography research strives to create new theories and methods that aid in the explanation of the processes that shape the spatial structure of physical or human environments.
-Rather, applied research utilizes the already existing geographical theories and methods to comprehend and address particular empirical issues.
+Applied research can be better understood in any area when contrasting it with basic or pure research.
+Basic geographical research strives to create new theories and methods that aid in explaining the processes that shape the spatial structure of physical or human environments.
+Instead, applied research utilizes existing geographical theories and methods to comprehend and address particular empirical issues.
 Applied research usually has specific commercial objectives related to products, procedures, or services.
 The comparison of pure research and applied research provides a basic framework and direction for businesses to follow.

 Applied research deals with solving practical problems and generally employs empirical methodologies.
 Because applied research resides in the messy real world, strict research protocols may need to be relaxed.
 For example, it may be impossible to use a random sample.
 Thus, transparency in the methodology is crucial.
-Implications for interpretation of results brought about by relaxing an otherwise strict canon of methodology should also be considered.
+Implications for the interpretation of results brought about by relaxing an otherwise strict canon of methodology should also be considered.

 Moreover, this type of research method applies natural sciences to human conditions: